DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Method - Extended Details

 In practice, as the set of proposals can grow large with the number of patches, we \textit{learn} to filter the keypoints to produce a subset of $L$ prior keypoints, where $L$ is a hyper-parameter.
 Differently from the original DLP, where the $L$ chosen keypoints were the top-$L$ distant keypoints from the center of their respective center, in DLPv2 the top-$L$ keypoints with the smallest sum of empirically-calculated SSM variance $s=\sigma_x^2 + \sigma_y^2 +\sigma_{xy}$~\citep{sun2022ssmvar}, are chosen.
 The motivation for using the variance is that the SSM operation detects areas-of-interest based on the activation heatmap, and when an object, or part of it, is found, the activation is tightly centered around it, i.e., sharp softmax values, as described next.
 Empirically, using the SSM variance resulted in better detection of small objects than the original distance heuristic of \citet{daniel22adlp}.
 The architecture of the proposed prior is illusterated in Figure~\ref{fig:apndx_prior_arch}.

-We aim to motivate the use of spatial-softmax (SSM) as a mean to produce keypoint proposal and use its values to filter the proposals based on the empirical evidence of the connection between the activation and the presence of an object (or part of an object).
-Given a heatmap $H \in \mathbb{R}^{H \times W}$, which is the output of a CNN, the softmax function is applied spatially over the $H$ and $W$ dimensions to produce probabilities for each coordinate.
+The process is formally described as follows.
+Given a heatmap $H \in \mathbb{R}^{H \times W}$, which is the output of a CNN applied to an image patch, the softmax function is applied spatially over the $H$ and $W$ dimensions to produce probabilities for each coordinate.
 Using these values, we calculate the expected coordinate values for each axis, and their covariance following~\citep{sun2022ssmvar}.
 Given a softmax-activated normalized heatmap $H \in \mathbb{R}^{H \times W}$, where each value $h_{ij} = H(i, j)$ indicates the probability of coordinate $(i, j)$ to be a keypoint, we are interested in extracting the expected coordinate, the mean, $(\mu_x, \mu_y)$ and the coordinate covariance values $\sigma_x^2, \sigma_y^2$ and $\sigma_{xy}$ as follows:

 Note that $\sum_j H(i, j)$ and $\sum_i H(i, j)$ are the marginalized distributions per-axis.
-The SSM operation is illustrated in Figure~\ref{fig:apndx_particle}.
+The SSM operation is illustrated in Figure~\ref{fig:apndx_ssm}.
 Intuitively, in regions where the activation is sharp, we expect the softmax to produce a distribution with a small covariance values, which may indicate a non-background area-of-interest, e.g., objects, lines or corners, making the low-covariance a suitable criterion for detection and filtering.
 Note that the SSM operation is differentiable, i.e., the heatmap values are learned according to reconstruction objective of the images, thus leading the SSM operation to locate regions of the image that are crucial for an appropriate reconstruction of the scene.

 \textbf{Architecture details:} the architecture of the prior encoder, following the original DLP, is a small CNN that is fed with the patches, structured has a 3 layers, ReLU activated with 4-group Group Normalization, with $[16, 32, 64]$ or $[32, 32, 64]$ channels in each layer, ending with a $1 \times 1$ convolution mapping to a single channel output per patch, where SSM is applied over the 2D feature map output.